 The Dangers of Secondhand (Passive) Smoke Exposure

-To help communicate the dangers of exposure to secondhand smoke findings as widely as possible, the Surgeon General unveiled an easy-to-read guide with practical information on the dangers of secondhand smoke and steps people can take to protect themselves called The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General.
+To help communicate the dangers of exposure to secondhand smoke findings as widely as possible, the US Surgeon General unveiled an easy-to-read guide with practical information on the dangers of secondhand smoke and steps people can take to protect themselves called The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General.
 You can read the complete report and related materials are available on the Surgeon General’s Web site at www.surgeongeneral.gov/library/secondhandsmoke/.